 DFES has a window of three (3) months to notify the Commonwealth of a potential eligible event.
 Extensions are possible but require DFES to formally request this from the Commonwealth and supporting evidence is required.

-Complete a Preliminary Damage and Costs Advice Form and email the form to firstname.lastname@example.org.
+Preliminary Damage and Costs Advice Form and email the form to firstname.lastname@example.org.

 DFES Disaster Recovery Funding Officers